 They would also make cuts in aviation and industry to reduce emissions of greenhouse gasses and nitrogen oxide, shutter the Netherlands’ four remaining coal power stations in the next two years and require landlords to install solar panels.
 Those measures should help achieve a 60-percent reduction in greenhouse gas emissions by 2030.

 The parties have warned they would vote against any spending plan that cuts funding for elderly care and youth services.
 Senators haven’t rejected a government budget in 116 years.

 Ipsos has the VVD up in Flevoland, Gelderland, North Brabant, North Holland, South Holland and Utrecht, the Netherlands’ central and western provinces which have three-quarters of the population.

 The VVD would tie with the Christian Democrats in Zeeland, where more conservative Christian parties also poll well.

 BBB is projected to place first in the northeastern provinces, although the Labor Party and far-left Socialists are strong in Groningen.

-Wilders’ Freedom Party would win the election in his home province of Limburg.
+Wilders’ Freedom Party would win the election in his home province of Limburg in the south.